timworrall/CAVT/README.md

 Simulations were done in Mathematica and are compatible with version 12.0.

 There are two separate Mathematica notebook files, CAVT1.nb and CAVT2.nb.
 CAVT1.nb covers the two-state case used in Figures 1-4 and Tables 2 and 4.
 CAVT2.nb is for the four-state case presented in Figure 5.
-The corresponding ``PDF'' versions are also available: CAVT1.pdf and CAVT2.pdf.
+The corresponding PDF versions are also available: CAVT1.pdf and CAVT2.pdf.

 The files can be run directly.